 What is Bonding?

-Tooth bonding is done by cosmetic dentists and is a very routine procedure that requires no anesthesia (except the bonding is being used as a filling on an affected tooth.)
+Tooth bonding is done by cosmetic dentists and is a very routine procedure that requires no anesthesia (unless the bonding is being used as a filling on an affected tooth.)
 It is usually completed within one visit to the dentist's office and is a fairly inexpensive cosmetic treatment for people who need a little smile boost.

 Bonding is used to correct small defects in teeth such as: chips, gaps, uneven surfaces, etc. It is not recommended for large flaws or for the often talked about "smile makeover".
 Porcelain veneers are recommended for more intensive cosmetic work.